-Tomorrow marks Lymphedema Awareness Day, which provides the opportunity to share personal stories and learn more about new strategies to manage this condition.
+Tomorrow marks World Lymphedema Day, which provides the opportunity to share personal stories and learn more about new strategies to manage this condition.
 Lymphedema is the swelling and inflammation caused by fluid buildup from damage to the lymph nodes.
 Although it often occurs in the arms and legs, it can happen anywhere in the body, after treatment from any type cancer.

 Dr. Judith Nudelman’s story is compelling.
 Not only is she a family physician and Certified Lymphedema Therapist, but she also has personal experience with this topic.
 She developed lymphedema after treatment for breast cancer.